MicrosoftDocs/win32/desktop-src/ipc/nddeshareenum.md

 ---
-Description: 'Retrieves the list of available DDE shares.' ms.assetid: 'ce5aeddd-d9d1-40a2-a807-1a9c9f98f171'
+Description: Retrieves the list of available DDE shares. ms.assetid: ce5aeddd-d9d1-40a2-a807-1a9c9f98f171
 title: NDdeShareEnum function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # NDdeShareEnum function

 \[Network DDE is no longer supported.
 Nddeapi.dll is present on Windows Vista, but all function calls return NDDE\_NOT\_IMPLEMENTED.\]

 Retrieves the list of available DDE shares.